Out of the Bubble

 There is something for mom at the end, who even if exclusively breastfeeding, should be aware of her fertility during this time.

 - Teether — There is no doubt teething can be a tough time.
 Despite the cute drool, babies can act out of sorts.
 Having a few quality teethers on hand can pacify little one with something to gnaw on.
-Suri the Octopus and Friends and ABC Teething Letters by Mayapple are premium medical-grade silicone teething toys.
+Suri the Octopus and Friends by Mayapple offer a collection of 3 premium medical-grade silicone teething toys.
 They are non-toxic, free of heavy metals, BPA, phthalates, nitrosamines, and plastics (such as PP, EVA, Vinyl or PVC), and top-rack dishwasher safe.
-Another good choice is the Lifefactory Silicone Teether.
+Other popular options are the 100% natural rubber Sophie So'Pure Teether and the 100% food-grade silicone Baby Banana Infant Toothbrush.
+And, if your baby has already begun solids, enticing them with a frozen delicacy via the Boon Pulp Silicone Feeder is sure to occupy their time and soothe even the fussiest of hangry teethers.

 Beloved Attachment Items